How many students attend?

 Do you offer a boarding option?

-Yes, our dorm rooms are on the second floor of our main school building and a live-in dorm staff and chef provide support for and guidance to our boarding students.
+Yes, our dorm rooms are on the first and second floors of our lodge building and a live-in dorm staff and chef provide support for and guidance to our boarding students.

 Which school provides course curriculum?

-Our faculty members teach any and all material presented at your sending school.
-We don’t have a set curriculum of our own, we make it our job to offer whatever you’re taking at home.
+For our full year students, MMA has designed course curriculum.
+For our winter term students, our faculty members teach any and all material presented at your sending school.
+We don’t have a set curriculum of our own for winter term, we make it our job to offer whatever you’re taking at home.

 In September we send material to each student requesting them to share forms with their teachers/guidance counselors.
 Each teacher must provide detail on the course curriculum and describe his/her preference for the method of teaching.
 The sending school teacher has the option of providing all material (assignments, quizzes, tests, projects) or accepting the material of our teacher at the end of the academic session.